 Under Our Skin is currently available to women in Barrie and Simcoe County by application.

-There are three sessions running between January and June 2017.
+We are currently setting the fall/winter 2017/18 schedule.
 See the Contact Page for specific dates and to apply or to request more info.

 UNITED HOUSE COMMUNITY: Under Our Skin is free to women who are living in, or alumni of, United House in Barrie.
 We can provide off-site childcare at United House for those who need it.